antongolub/yarn-audit-fix/README.md

 |`--verbose` | Switch log level to verbose/debug | `false`

 ### ENV
-All mentioned above CLI options can be replaced with corresponding env variables with leading **YAF** prefix.
+All mentioned above CLI options can be replaced with the corresponding env variables with leading **YAF** prefix.
 For example:
 * `YAF_FORCE` equals `--force`
 * `YAF_ONLY=prod` — `--only=prod`